Sign up HERE for occasional updates on upcoming exhibitions and projects.

 STATEMENT / BIO

-Day is a Canadian-British artist currently living and working in the San Francisco Bay Area.
-She has exhibited and screened her work in venues such as Yerba Buena Center for the Arts, San Francisco Film Festival, Oberpfälzer Künstlerhaus and The Berlin Office in Germany, Pacific Film Archive, Berkeley Art Museum, San Jose Institute of Contemporary Art, ZERO1 Biennale, and Peak Gallery in Toronto.
-Recent residencies include Stanford University’s Experimental Media Arts Lab, Headlands Center for the Arts Alumni New Works Award and MFA Fellowship, Djerassi Resident Artist Program, Oberpfälzer Künstlerhaus (Schwandorf, Germany), and The Lab, SF.
-Other honors include San Francisco Foundation’s Murphy Fellowship in the Fine Arts, Eisner Prize in the Creative Arts from UC Berkeley, and the Sam Francis Distinguished Alumni Award.
-Day is currently a Visiting Lecturer at San Jose State University.
+Day, a Canadian-British artist currently based in the San Francisco Bay Area, has exhibited and screened her work in venues such as Yerba Buena Center for the Arts, San Francisco Film Festival, Oberpfälzer Künstlerhaus and The Berlin Office in Germany, Pacific Film Archive, Berkeley Art Museum, San Jose Institute of Contemporary Art, ZERO1 Biennale, Peak Gallery in Toronto and Grace Cathedral in SF.
+Recent residencies include Stanford University’s Experimental Media Arts Lab, Headlands Center for the Arts (Alumni New Works Award and UC Berkeley MFA Fellowship), Djerassi Resident Artist Program, Oberpfälzer Künstlerhaus (Schwandorf, Germany), and The Lab, SF.
+Other honors include San Francisco Foundation’s Murphy Fellowship in the Fine Arts and the Eisner Prize in the Creative Arts from UC Berkeley.
+Day is currently a Visiting Lecturer at San José State University, previously at UC Berkeley, Santa Clara University, and University of Toronto Mississauga/Sheridan College.
 She holds an MFA from UC Berkeley and a BFA from Queen’s University, Canada with a year’s study at the Glasgow School of Art, Scotland.